 As research was conducted, and as common sense began to prevail, people found that lifting weights as a woman would not cause you to add 50 pounds of muscle to your frame overnight.
 In fact, it was found that resistance training provided a shapelier, curvier, leaner, more defined physique than one which could be attained through cardio alone.

-That’s why today, we are going to be looking at a 5 day workout routine for women to get strong and toned.
+That’s why today, we are going to be looking at 5-day workout plans for women to get strong and toned.

 If you’re a woman who is looking to get bigger, stronger, and more toned, the following routine is perfect.

 Before you commit to any form of workout routine, it is absolutely vital that you take the time to properly warm up before training with workout routines for women.